theRAPTLab/meme-2023/README.md

 **Updating Resources in the MEME.app**

+TODO: Scott->Ben: Review instructions if there is a better way to describe how to do this in MacOS

 If you've already built and distributed the MEME app and find that you need to add or change resources, you can still update resources in the MEME.app manually:
 1. Quit the MEME app.
-2. Find the "meme.app" file in your Finder.
+2. Find the MEME application folder in your Finder.
-3. Ctrl-Click on the "meme.app" and select "Show Package Contents"
-4. Navigate to `meme.app/Contents/Resources/app/web/static/dlc`
-5. Copy your new resources into the `dlc` folder.
+3. Copy your new resources into the `resources` folder.
-6. Run the MEME app and use the admin interface to add the resources and assign them to classrooms.
+4. Run the MEME app and use the admin interface to add the resources and assign them to classrooms.
-7. You can now duplicate the MEME app file and distribute it.
+5. You can now duplicate the MEME app file and distribute it.
 The new resources should be included with the app.

 ## III.
 Admin Interface